top of page

 3. Splitting strength and endurance on different days works better

-4. Volume and frequency matter
+4. Volume and frequency matters

 The more endurance training you do, the more it can interfere with strength gains.

-Longer endurance sessions had the biggest negative effect on power output and rate of force development.
-I have noticed this personally when coaching football(soccer) players, there is barely any proggress in vertical jump during season even when strength and power output are trained due high volume of running.
-This is why different seasons for endurance and strength are recomended. (see the image below)
+In the study the correlation between longer endurance sessions and the negative effect on power output and rate of force development was almost linear.
+I have noticed this personally when coaching football (soccer) players, there is barely any proggress in vertical jump during the season even when strength and power output are trained frequently.
+This is because high volume of running in the games and in the practice.
+This is why different seasons for endurance and strength are recomended. (see the image below).
+However, if none of the strength or speed work would not be done during the season the decline might be even bigger.

 ➡️ If strength is the priority, keep endurance sessions short.